Hiking Parc Du Domaine Vert - panoramic view

 Beyond hiking: building a full day

 Winter trail maintenance is solid, with groomed ski tracks and marked snowshoe routes.
-The relatively gentle terrain that makes summer hiking accessible translates well to winter activities, giving beginners a good place to try cross-country skiing without intimidating hills or complex trail navigation.
+The gentle terrain that makes summer hiking accessible translates well to winter use—beginners get a low-pressure environment to try cross-country skiing without intimidating hills, while those already comfortable on skis can move efficiently through the network.

 Planning your visit